Once is never enough.

 Private boat: P12000 for 2-4 pax, P2500 for 8 pax, P3000 for 9-15 pax

 This is the classic Coron Island Tour.
 The usual Group Tour rate is somewhere between P1500 and P1800.
 However, you’ll find tours for only P1300 or even as low as P750.
 Why the big difference?
 Check the itinerary.
-The most iconic attractions in Coron are Kayangan Lake, Barracuda Lake, and Twin Lagoon.
-Many of the offers we found don’t cover all three.
+The most iconic attractions in Coron are Kayangan Lake and Twin Lagoon.
+Many of the offers we found don’t cover both.
 Some just include Kayangan Lake and a few other stops, or Twin Lagoon and a few other stops.
-If you want to make the most of your stay, book a tour that has all three in the itinerary!
+If you want to make the most of your stay, book a tour that has both in the itinerary.

 Coron Town Tour